England's Lawes fit to face Wales

 But he came through training on Friday and is now in line to make his return against the Welsh at Twickenham on 26 February.

-"Courtney trained full today, which is really good news," said England assistant coach Anthony Seibold.
+"Courtney trained fully today, which is really good news," said England assistant coach Anthony Seibold.

 "He's had a good preparation this week and a really thorough return-to-train protocol in place."